wirshingh/mitofinder-trimmed-reads-hydra-loop/README.md

 ```

-### TO RUN THIS JOB
-1. Provide the path to the trimmed reads for the variable SAMPLEDIR= in the job file (example, SAMPLEDIR="/scratch/username/trimmed_reads"
+### To Run this Job
-2. Your trimmed reads files need to end in “_R1(andR2)_PE_trimmed.fastq.gz” for the loop to work.
-Or alternatively, edit the job file to match your trimmed reads file names accordingly.
+The trimmed reads files need to end in '_R1_PE_trimmed.fastq.gz' (forward) and '_R1_PE_trimmed.fastq.gz' (reverse) for the job to work.
+Alternatively, the job file can be edited to match the trimmed reads file names accordingly.

+These items need to be added in the script:

+SAMPLEDIR="path to trimmed reads"

+After the '=' paste the path to the trimmed reads.

-3. For flag -o write digit for genetic code -o (see GENETIC CODES below)
+For flag -o write the digit for the genetic code (see GENETIC CODES below)

-4. For flag -r include path to refrence data set that ends in ".gb".
+For flag -r include path to refrence data set in GenBank format (.gb).
 Or, premade reference data sets can be used.
 See "REFERENCE DATABASES" below.

 GENETIC CODES
  1. The Standard Code
  2. The Vertebrate Mitochondrial Code
  3. The Yeast Mitochondrial Code